mottaquikarim/pycontent/content/topics/wrangling2.md

 Sometimes, data is delivered in a "nested" format to be more concise.
 This means that each row might have multiple distinct values embedded in a single column.

 In our `movies` dataframe, each row represents an entity -- in this case, a movie.
 In the `Genres` column, we can see an example of nested data.
-Since movies can be tagged under more than one genre category, some rows can multiple genres listed.
+Since movies can be tagged under more than one genre category, some rows can have multiple genres listed.

 Let's say we wanted a list of all the unique genres represented.
 We can't do that unless we unnest, or "explode", this data.
 This is the precise purpose of the `df.explode()` function.